 Treatment of urinary incontinence varies by type, as follows:

-Stress incontinence may be treated with surgical and nonsurgical means
+Stress incontinence may be treated with surgical and some non-surgical approaches

-Urge incontinence may be treated with behavioral modification or with bladder-relaxing agents
+Urge incontinence may be treated with behavioral modification, pharmacotherapy, or third-line procedures

 Mixed incontinence may require medications as well as surgery

-Functional incontinence may be resolved by treating the underlying cause (eg, urinary tract infection, constipation) or by simply changing a few medications
+Other incontinence may be resolved by treating the underlying cause like urinary tract infection or constipation

 Do not consider anti-incontinence products to be a cure-all for urinary incontinence; however, judicious use of pads and devices to contain urine loss and maintain skin integrity are extremely useful in selected cases.
 Absorbent pads and internal and external collecting devices have an important role in the management of chronic incontinence.
-The criteria for use of these products are fairly straightforward, and they are beneficial for women who meet the following conditions:
+The criteria for use of these products are fairly straightforward, and they are beneficial in certain situations:

 Failure of all other treatments and persistent incontinence

-Illness or disability that prevents participation in behavioral programs
+Illness or disability that prevents participation in care

 Inability to benefit from medications